 Professor Hannah J. Joyce

 Hannah is Professor of Low-dimensional Electronics at the Department of Engineering in the Electronic and Photonics Nanodevices Group.
 Her research specialises in the development of new nanomaterials for applications in optoelectronics and energy harvesting.
-She summarises her talk for the Cambridge Philiosphical Society below.
+She summarises her talk for the Cambridge Philosophical Society below.

 “Nanowires” are filamentary crystals with diameters less than 1000th that of a human hair.
 They exhibit a host of extraordinary properties due to their one-dimensional geometry, that, if harnessed, could help solve some of the most pressing problems facing society: energy security, climate change and connectivity.
 For example, the nanowire geometry allows very efficient light absorption and charge collection, which increases the efficiency of solar cells whilst using less than a million times less raw material in their manufacture than conventional silicon solar cells.